-Philips Respironics provided test result updates on December 23, 2021, June 28, 2022, December 21, 2022, May 16, 2023 and on July 24, 2023.
-Based on the comprehensive testing and analysis that has been conducted, Philips Respironics has a complete set of results for the CPAP/BiPAP sleep therapy devices under the recall, i.e., first-generation DreamStation, System One and DreamStation Go devices, representing approximately 95% of the registered devices globally.
-This includes first-generation DreamStation, DreamStation Go and System One devices that have been exposed to ozone cleaning.
-Philips Respironics continues to work through the testing for ventilators.
+Philips Respironics provided test result updates on December 23, 2021, June 28, 2022, December 21, 2022, May 16, 2023, and on July 24, 2023.
+Based on the comprehensive testing and analysis that has been conducted, Philips Respironics concluded that use of its sleep therapy devices is not expected to result in appreciable harm to health in patients.